When you buy something through one of the links on our site, we may earn an affiliate commission.

 Unfortunately, most climbers come to a point where they realise their bodies are not the indestructible machines they once thought and this climbing business does start to take its toll.

 So, like many climbers before you, have a little sit and a think.
-“What can I do to stop my finger from exploding next time?” or “My elbows are so sore I can barely prep my instant coffee, maybe I should do something about this?”
+“What can I do to stop my finger from exploding next time?” or “My elbows are so sore I can barely prep my morning coffee, maybe I should do something about this?”

 Warming up and cooling down are two of the BEST things you can do to help maintain your whole body as you beat and tear it apart attempting this climbing thing.